 In 2011, Labor MP Mike Symon presented a petition of over 10,000 signatures to the House of Representatives calling for a ban on the importation of primates for research.
 Mr Symon’s speech can be read here.

-In November 2015 the bill was re-presented and has been referred to inquiry by the Senate Environment and Communications Committee.
+In November 2015 the bill was re-presented and referred to inquiry by the Senate Environment and Communications Committee.